hchang19/Kontagion/README.md

 these (good and bad) objects will appear around the perimeter of the dish and will disappear after a short time (they dissolve in the corrosive agar of the dish).

+## CONTROLS
 You, the player, will use the following keystrokes to control Socrates:
-• Left arrow key or the ‘a’ key: Moves Socrates counterclockwise
+- Left arrow key or the ‘a’ key: Moves Socrates counterclockwise
-• Right arrow key or the ‘d’ key: Moves Socrates clockwise
+- Right arrow key or the ‘d’ key: Moves Socrates clockwise
-• Space bar: Fires disinfectant spray if Socrates has spray left
+- Space bar: Fires disinfectant spray if Socrates has spray left
-• Enter key: Fires the omnidirectional flamethrower if Socrates has flamethrower charges left
+- Enter key: Fires the omnidirectional flamethrower if Socrates has flamethrower charges left
-• The ‘q’ key: Quits the game
+- The ‘q’ key: Quits the game

 Points are awarded (or taken away) as follows:
-• When Socrates picks up a Restore Health Goodie: 250 points
+- When Socrates picks up a Restore Health Goodie: 250 points
-• When Socrates picks up a Flamethrower Charge Goodie: 300 points
+- When Socrates picks up a Flamethrower Charge Goodie: 300 points
-• When Socrates picks up an Extra Life Goodie: 500 points
+- When Socrates picks up an Extra Life Goodie: 500 points
-• When Socrates kills a bacterium of any type: 100 points
+- When Socrates kills a bacterium of any type: 100 points
-• When Socrates comes into contact with a fungus: −50 points
+- When Socrates comes into contact with a fungus: −50 points